asjadnaqvi/stata-bimap/README.md

 # bimap v1.32

 This package provides the ability to draw bi-variate maps in Stata.
-It is based on the [Bi-variate maps Guide](https://medium.com/the-stata-guide/stata-graphs-bi-variate-maps-b1e96dd4c2be) that I released in December 2021.
+It is based on the [Bi-variate maps Guide](https://medium.com/the-stata-guide/stata-graphs-bi-variate-maps-b1e96dd4c2be).

 ## Installation

 The package can be installed via SSC or GitHub.
 The GitHub version, *might* be more recent due to bug fixes, feature updates etc, and *may* contain syntax improvements and changes in *default* values.
 See version numbers below.
 Eventually the GitHub version is published on SSC.

-The package can be installed from SSC (**v1.31**):
+The package can be installed from SSC (**v1.32**):
 ```
 ssc install bimap, replace
 ```